cambridge-cares/TheWorldAvatar/Agents/DevInstAgent/README.md

     - label: The rdfs:label of the microcontroller
     - MainSensorMap: The map of the sensor modules connected to the microcontroller.
 Composed of a JSONObject that maps the sensor names and their respective information.
 Each sensor map is composed of (relevant to the device instantiation agent): sensor type, output, output datatype and unit, ThingsBoard field name.

 - IRIMapper: Map of all IRIs.
 An IRI can be readily provided by the user.
 However, in case a new IRI is to be generated, the user can provide a keyword `gen`.
 This will create a new IRI for the given ID in the device descriptor, with default prefix of ontodevice.
 The IRI will also have a UUID v4 attached in the pattern of `prefix:ID_UUID`.
 If the IRI already exist containing a unique string pattern, the keyword `find` can be used.
-The agent will search the graph for instance containing the ID.
+The agent will search the graph for an instance containing the ID.
 If more than one or none is found, an error will be thrown and the IRI needs to be provided manually or to be generated instead.

 At the moment, the sensor type IRIs are checked against ontodevice and SAREF to ensure that the concept exist.
 If the concept does not exist, an error will be thrown and the device will not be instantiated.